 - 1. Fighting (physical conflict between two students). - 2.
 Stealing, petty theft, knowledgeable possession of stolen property under \$20. - 3.
 Profane language, obscene gestures or notes, imitation profanity. - 4.
 Assault or physical intimidation of students. - 5.
 Dishonesty, lying (supplying false information to school employees). - 6.
 Unauthorized absence from class. - 7.
 Mishandling of school property or personal property belonging to others.
 If this results in breakage or loss, punishment will include replacement. - 8.
 Disrespectful comments or action, including tantrums, toward any school employee. - 9.
 Disobeying directives from staff members. - 10.
 Cheating, getting unauthorized help from another source. - 11.
-Engaging in any activity that constitutes an interference with school purposes or the educational process. - 12.
-Threats (verbal, written or implied) towards another student. - 13.
-Necessary materials not brought to class (books, paper, pencil, pen, assignments,í).
+Engaging in any activity that constitutes an interference with school purposes or the educational process; or constitutes bullying as earlier defined in this handbook. - 12.
+Threats (verbal, written or implied) towards another student.